lmb2/chatbots/Developer.md

     In case the determined tag(class) the bot has predicted is ``"wrongAnswer"``, the bot is gonna to check if the last entry in his memory is ``["wikipediaSearch"]``.<br>
     If thats true, the bot sets ``"wrongAnswerResponse"`` as new tag(class) to chose a response from.<br>
     If not, the previous determined tag(class) stays and the bot choses the response from there.<br>
-    The dictionaries with the required information looks like this:
+    The intents are looking like this:
     <table>
     <tr>
     <th>predicted tag(class)</th>